Burlington, Massachusetts, US

-M Lab™ is a shared laboratory in which customers work alongside Merck's scientists and engineers in a non-GMP environment to solve major biomanufacturing challenges.
+In addition, the building hosts Merck’s M Lab™ Collaboration Center, a 15,000ft² trademarked laboratory on the first floor.
+This shared laboratory allows customers to work alongside Merck scientists and engineers in a non-good manufacturing practice (GMP) environment to solve major bio-manufacturing challenges.

-The centre will provide services such as application and technology demonstrations, optimisation and scale-up of complex applications, development of optimised protocols and procedures, and troubleshooting unit operations.
-It will also provide hands-on training, including formal bioprocess educational courses, webinars, and instructional videos and troubleshooting guides.
+The centre provides application and technology demonstrations, as well as optimisation and scale-up of complex applications, development of optimised protocols and procedures, and troubleshooting unit operations.
+It also provides hands-on training, including formal bioprocess educational courses, webinars and instructional videos and troubleshooting guides.

-The Burlington project was approved under the MassWorks Infrastructure Program by the City of Massachusetts.
-The programme provides funding for projects that support economic development and job creation.
+The Burlington project was approved by the City of Massachusetts under the MassWorks Infrastructure Programme, which provides funding for projects that support economic development and job creation.

-Merck’s project is being provided with a 15% exemption on property taxes for a period of 15 years.
+Merck’s project received a 15% exemption on property taxes for a period of 15 years.

 Biopharmaceutical companies such as Bayer and Bristol-Myers Squibb have also set up innovation centres and shared laboratories similar to the M Lab™ centre in Massachusetts to accelerate their R&D activities.